egor7/blog-1/csv/csv.md

 ![advanced join operation](pic/windowjoin.png)

 ## Performance
-Let us compare the performance of executing a simple aggregation on publicly available CSV also used in benchmarking the `xsv` package.
-The 145 MByte file contains almost 32 million lines.
+Let us compare the performance of executing a simple aggregation on publicly available CSV used in benchmarking the `xsv` package.
+The 145 MByte file contains nearly 32 million lines.

 ```bash
 $ curl -LO https://burntsushi.net/stuff/worldcitiespop.csv
 ```

 We would like to see the top 10 regions by population.
 We need to sum the population of the cities of each region.
-Package xsv does not support aggregation thus it is out of the game.
+Package xsv does not support aggregation, so it is out of the game.

 The q query is simple.